 I used to only make this Cranberry Coffee Cake after Thanksgiving or Christmas to use up any leftover cranberry sauce.
-But this year, I canned our own cranberry sauce, I have lots of half-pints jars so now I can make it whenever I want.
+But since I started canning our own cranberry sauce, I have lots of half-pints jars so now I can make it whenever I want.

 It’s a great cake to serve to company.
 Not too sweet and just a hint of tartness from the cranberries.

 Cranberry Coffee Cake Recipe

 - ¾ c sugar

 - ¼ tsp salt

 - 1 c Greek yogurt